wybert/Wybert.github.io/teaching.md

 title: Teaching
 ---

+## Workshop: KNIME Business Hub for Spatiotemporal Data Science

+I served as instructor and organizer at the [Workshop: KNIME Business Hub for Spatiotemporal Data Science](https://gis.harvard.edu/news/results-december-2024-knime-workshop).
+The workshop was held at Harvard University on 16 December 2024 and attracted a total of 15 onsite and 26 online participants from academia, government, and industry worldwide.
+The agenda, presentation, and workshop materials can be found [here](https://gis.harvard.edu/event/workshop-web-based-workflows-reproducible-and-shareable-spatiotemporal-data-analysis).

 ## The Summer Workshop on Spatiotemporal Data Science at Harvard

-I served as a lecturer at the [Summer Workshop on Spatiotemporal Data Science at Harvard](https://gis.harvard.edu/news/cga-hosted-spatiotemporal-data-science-workshop-and-symposium), which took place from July 10-15, 2023.
+I served as a lecturer at the [Summer Workshop on Spatiotemporal Data Science at Harvard](https://gis.harvard.edu/news/cga-hosted-spatiotemporal-data-science-workshop-and-symposium), which took place at Harvard University from July 10-15, 2023.
 You can explore the [curriculum here](https://projects.iq.harvard.edu/chinadatalab/event/summer-workshop-spatiotemporal-innovation-0).
 This CGA-hosted event featured a five-day training workshop attended by eleven individuals, followed by a symposium that drew approximately seventy participants from 15 countries worldwide.

 ## Spatiotemporal Data Analysis With Codeless Visual Programming